Amphiuma pholeter Neill, 1964

 The three species of Amphiuma are similar but can be differentiated based on the number of toes (one, two, or three), coloration, and body size.

 U.S. state distribution from AmphibiaWeb's database: Alabama, Florida, Georgia, Mississippi

 Populations occur in small ponds, creeks, and intermittent streams.
 Individuals prefer to occupy the thick, organic muck at the bottom of these water bodies, a factor that may be responsible for the relatively recent discovery of this species and the difficulty in finding populations (Neill 1964; Means 1992).

 Life History, Abundance, Activity, and Special Behaviors

 Diet consists of mud-dwelling invertebrates, including earthworms, sphaeriid clams, arthropod larvae, and beetles.
-Possible predators include racoons, feral pigs, mud snakes (Farancia), snapping turtles, and two-toed amphiumas.
-Although they tend to keep to the thick bottom-layer of muck, one-toed amphiumas must come to the surface to breathe.
-During dry periods and droughts, one-toed amphiumas will stay in burrows at least 12 inches underground (Means 1992).
+Possible predators include raccoons, feral pigs, mud snakes (Farancia), snapping turtles, and Two-toed Amphiumas.
+Although they tend to keep to the thick bottom-layer of muck, One-toed Amphiumas must come to the surface to breathe.
+During dry periods and droughts, they will stay in burrows at least 12 inches underground (Means 1992).

 Trends and Threats